floss1138/dbDotCad/README.md

 The Entity handle is a text string of up to 16 hexadecimal digits.
 For [more information of group codes] (http://www.autodesk.com/techpubs/autocad/acad2000/dxf/group_codes_in_numerical_order_dxf_01.htm) just Google for `dxf group codes`.

 It is possible to select or zoom to an entity (block) by using the HANDLE identifier.
 Issue the command SLELECT or ZOOM (_SELECT or _ZOOM if not using an English version of AutoKad).
 If zooming, first select O for object, then enter `(HANDENT "1234")` where 1234 is the HANDLE identification, without the apostrophe added by the ATTOUT command.
+Enter to take the HANDENT entry and Enter again to perform the zoom or selection.

 It is planned to separate out all the BLOCKNAMES found onto a different spreadsheet tabs.
 BLOCKNAMES will be trimmed to remove leading or trailing spaces.
 A current implementation has only limited blocks which will be treated as special cases, these are: